mihaituta/mihaituta/README.md

 ## Hi, I'm Mihai Tuță
-I am a passionate **Front-end developer** relocated in Germany, I like coding, video games, TV series, anime, learning new things and visiting interesting places.
+I am a passionate **Front-end developer** and I build things for the web.
+I like coding, video games, TV series, anime, learning new things and visiting interesting places.

 [<img src="https://img.shields.io/badge/portfolio-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white">][portfolio]